megamayoy/smth-smth-v2-baseline-with-models/README.md

 ## LICENSE
-Most code is copyright (c) 2018 Twenty Billion Neurons GmbH under an MIT Licence.
 See the file `LICENSE` for details.
 Some code snippets have been taken from Keras (see `LICENSE_keras`) and the PyTorch (see `LICENSE_pytorch`).
 See comments in the source code for details.

 ## References